demisto/content/Packs/SymantecEmailSecurity/Integrations/SymantecEmailSecurity/README.md

 ### symantec-email-security-ioc-action

 ***
-Add, update, delete and renew multiple IOCs through the `entry_id` or a single IOC through the rest of the parameters.
+Add, update, delete, and renew multiple IOCs through the `entry_id` or a single IOC through the rest of the parameters.

 #### Base Command